Boost SEO with Pillar Pages

 Marketing goals should not be getting more likes and follows or about improving SEO rank.
 Like all marketing activities, your pillar pages should be helping your brand achieve the business goals set for your company in the coming year such as growing revenue, increasing sales to a specific market segment, or penetrating a new market segment.

-Because mapping marketing activities to goals is so important, we have you do this first so that you have your business goals in mind as your defining pillar pages and thinking about how to group content into topic clusters.
+Because mapping marketing activities to goals is so important, we have you do this first so that you have your business goals in mind as your thinking of pillar page topics and associated topic clusters.
 We also have you do it again when you are selecting the core topics for your pillar pages.